openharmony/notification_notification_cangjie_wrapper/README.md

 As shown in the architecture diagram, the notification Cangjie API provides the capabilities to publish common events, create subscribers, subscribe, and unsubscribe.

+Interface Layer:

-- Create Subscriber: Create a common event subscriber based on subscription information.
-The subscription information can specify the common events to subscribe to, the permissions required from the publisher, and set the subscriber's priority.
+- createSubscriber: Provides developers with the capability to create common event subscribers based on subscription information.
+The subscription information can specify the common events to be subscribed to, the permissions that event publishers must have, and the priority of the subscriber, among other details.
-- Subscribe: Complete the subscription setting for the specified subscriber.
+- subscribe: Provides developers with the capability to perform subscription operations for specified subscribers.
-- Unsubscribe: Cancel the subscription capability of the specified subscriber.
+- unsubscribe: Provides developers with the capability to perform unsubscription operations for specified subscribers.
-- Publish: Publish a common event with the specified name and attributes.
+- publish: Provides developers with the capability to publish custom common events with specified names and attributes.

-- Cangjie Notification FFI Interface Definition: Responsible for defining C language interoperation Cangjie interfaces, used to implement Cangjie notification capabilities.
-- Common Event Manager Service: Responsible for providing common event basic services, encapsulating C interfaces for interoperation with Cangjie.
+Framework Layer:

+- CreateSubscriber Wrapper: Implements the encapsulation of subscriber management based on the common event management service provided by the underlying common event subsystem.
+It enables the capability to create common event subscribers, which is used to obtain information related to received common events and set processing information for common events.
+- Subscribe Wrapper: Implements the encapsulation of subscriber management based on the common event management service provided by the underlying common event subsystem, enabling the subscription capability for specified subscribers.
+- Unsubscribe Wrapper: Implements the encapsulation of subscriber management based on the common event management service provided by the underlying common event subsystem, enabling the unsubscription capability for specified subscribers.
+- Publish Wrapper: Implements the encapsulation of subscriber management based on the common event management service provided by the underlying common event subsystem, enabling the capability to publish custom common events.

+Dependency Components Introduction in Architecture:

+- common_event_service: Relies on the common event management service capabilities provided by the common event subsystem for the implementation of framework layer capabilities.
+- hiviewdfx_cangjie_wrapper: Depends on HiLog capabilities for printing logs at key points.
-- cangjie_ark_interop: Provides Cangjie annotation definitions for API annotation and BusinessException exception class definition for user-facing exceptions.
+- cangjie_ark_interop: Depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.
-- hiviewdfx_cangjie_wrapper: Provides logging interfaces for printing logs on critical paths.

 ## Directory Structure